mathertel/gfxDraw/README.md

   widget.draw(bmpDraw());
 ```

-The gfxDrawObject class offers further functions for moving, scaling and rotating the given path.
+The gfxDrawWidget class offers further functions for moving, scaling and rotating the given path.
 See [Widgets Class](docs/widgets.md).